Gd-godz/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script 12-file_type prints the type of the file named iamafile The script 13-symbolic_link creates a symbolic link to /bin/ls named __ls__ this script 14-copy_html copies all HTML files from current working directory to parent directory, but only copies files that do not exist in parent directory or were newer than the versions in the parent directory
+This script 12-file_type prints the type of the file named iamafile The script 13-symbolic_link creates a symbolic link to /bin/ls named __ls__ this script 14-copy_html copies all HTML files from current working directory to parent directory, but only copies files that do not exist in parent directory or were newer than the versions in the parent directory this script 100-lets_move copies all files beginning with uppercase letter to the directory /tmp/u